-Lupita Pérez is pioneer in training interpreters in the accusatory criminal justice system in Chihuahua.
+Lupita Pérez is a pioneer in training interpreters in the accusatory criminal justice system in Chihuahua.
 Following the trajectory that took her from her place of origin, in the Sierra Tarahumara, to the prisons where she assists the interns who speak her tongue, the documentary explores her capacity to face the system’s inequalities through listening and dialogue.

 Production company: Dedo Gorfo (Río Lejos S.A. de C.V.)

 Unjustly incarcerated for drug trafficking, Goris meets Jorge Correa in prison.
 Now as a couple, they both work in the prison theater.
 He will direct her in a monologue about her own life.
 Will the new criminal justice system allow more people to have a happy ending?